Yeoman (United States Navy): Formation of the U.S. Navy

 The U.S. Constitution (Article I, Section 8, Clause 14) granted the new U.S. Congress the power to build and maintain a navy.
-It was not until 1794, when the deteriorating U.S. relations with Great Britain and France, as well as the continuing attacks by Barbary pirates, forced Congress to appropriate funds to construct 6 frigates.
+It was not until 1794, however, that deteriorating U.S. relations with Great Britain and France, as well as continuing attacks by Barbary pirates, forced Congress to appropriate funds to construct 6 frigates.
 Congress stipulated that each ship was to have one yeoman of the gun room and one captain's clerk.
 The captain's clerk was the ancestor of the modern yeoman.
 Both of these positions were considered as petty officers.
 Carpenter's yeoman and gunner's yeoman followed in 1798, then boatswain's yeoman in 1799.
 In the early U.S. Navy, the petty officers, who were appointed by the ship's captain, served at his pleasure.
 They did not retain their rank when they moved to another ship.
 No uniform regulations were specified for the petty officers and enlisted men until 1817.